 Most other later mediaeval or later alterations have gone.
 Of indeterminate date were the east window before 1845, which had three small round-headed lights in a row (Quartermain (W) p275), and also the east window of the south chapel.
 This was larger than the present lancet, as its sill, still visible, shows.
 A worn moulded west doorway is C15, along with large west buttresses and a few timbers in the north porch.
-Quartermain’s second drawing (undated, but before 1875) ((W) p276) shows that most windows in the nave and south aisle were C18 – the big west one had a wooden mullion and transom.
+Quartermain’s second drawing (undated, but before 1875) ((W) p276) shows that most windows in the nave and south aisle were C18, including a big west one with a wooden mullion and transom.

 The chancel was restored in 1845 by an unknown architect.
 W White restored the rest between 1873 and 1875 (BN 29 p185) at a cost of £1498 (KD 1899).
 The discovery then of a C13 coffin lid under the chancel floor (see below) shows White also worked on the chancel, which would be unsurprising 30 years after the first restoration at a relatively early date.
 He refaced almost all the exterior, replaced most windows and rebuilt the south aisle, west gable and the nave and aisle roofs.
 On the tower, he replaced the bell-openings.
 The chapel in particular retains little of its previous appearance and the arch to the south aisle is entirely his work.
 Until 1875 the chancel roof was higher than the nave (Peat and Halsted p178), but White then made it lower, re-using some existing timbers.